swiftlang/swift/docs/SIL.rst

   code path and doesn't "fall of the end" of its definition, which is an error.
   It also issues an error when a ``noreturn`` function returns.

 If all diagnostic passes succeed, the final result is the *canonical SIL* for the program.
-Performance optimization and native code generation are derived from this form, and a module can be built from this (or later) forms.

 TODO: